TomasBoda/agent-lang/thesis.md

     const speed = default_speed * 3;
 }
 ```
-Note that global variables cannot contain any identifiers or function calls in their definition.
+Note that global variables cannot contain any identifiers or function calls in their definitions.
 They are plain constant values which can only hold numeric or boolean literals.

 ### 2.4 Data Types
-The following sections describe supported data types in the AgentLang programming language.
+There are five data types that AgentLang supports, which are numeric literals, boolean literals, AgentList instances, AgentObject instances and Null values.

 #### 2.4.1 Numeric Literal
 Numeric literal is one of the two primitive data types in AgentLang.
 A numeric literal represents either an integer or a decimal number.
-Decimal numbers can have any number of decimal points, however, they are always rounded to two decimal places in the output of the simulation.
+Decimal numbers can have any number of decimal places, however, they are always rounded to up to eight decimal places in the simulation's output.

-TODO: fix two decimal points in the implementation

-Numeric literals can be used in many ways, either as raw numeric values, or in any numeric expression, such as binary or unary expressions or as parameters to function calls.
+Numeric literals can be used in many ways, either as raw numeric values or in any numeric expression, such as binary or unary expressions or as parameters to function calls.
 ```
-agent data_instance 10 {
 const integer_value = 3;
 const decimal_value = 12.8;
 const binary_expression = 6.5 * 2 / integer_value;
 const random_value = random(10, 20);
-}
 ```

 #### 2.4.2 Boolean Literal
 Boolean literal is the second of the two primitive data types in AgentLang.
 It represents a binary value, which can either be `true` or `false`.

-Booleans can be expressed either explicitely, using the `true` or `false` keywords, or they can be the result of some expression, such as the relational expression (more on relational expression later).
+Boolean literals can be expressed either explicitely, using the `true` or `false` keywords, or they can be the result of some expression, such as the relational expression (more on relational expression later).
 ```
-agent data_instance 10 {
 const is_active = false;
 const is_first = index() == 0;

 property temperature: 10 = temperature + random(-3, 3);
 const is_cold = temperature <= 9;
-}
 ```

 #### 2.4.3 AgentList
-AgentList is a special type of array that holds agent instances.
-Moreover, it is the only type of array AgentLang supports.
-This array cannot be defined explicitely, but results from various built-in function calls.
+AgentList is a special data type representing an array of agent instances.
+This array cannot be defined explicitely and cannot be indexed and it only results from various built-in function calls.

-The easiest way to retrieve an array of agents is to use the `agents()` function, which returns the current array of agent instances of some type.
+The easiest way to retrieve an array of agent instances is to use the `agents` function, which returns the current array of agent instances of the specified type.
 ```
 agent prey 10 {
     ...
 }

 agent predator 5 {
-    property targets = agents(prey);
+    property preys = agents(prey);
 }
 ```
-The `targets` property holds an array of agent instances of type `prey` with their most recent values.
+The `preys` property holds an array of agent instances of type `prey` with their most recent values.

-AgentList, however, cannot be indexed.
-It can only be used as input to other build-in functions, which will be explained in later sections.
-Also, there are more built-in functions returning an array of agents, however, they will be discussed in later sections.
+There are numerous built-in functions used for retrieving or manipulating values of type AgentList, which will be described later in this section.

 #### 2.4.4 AgentObject
-AgentObject represents one specific agent instance and its properties.
-It can be used to retrieve an agent's property values and use them in the current agent.
+AgentObject is a special data type representing one specific agent instance and its properties.
+It can be used to retrieve the property values of an agent and use them in later calculations.

-AgentObject can be retrieved only by using specific built-in function calls, such as `min()`.
+Similarly to AgentList, AgentObject can only be retrieved by using specific built-in function calls, such as `min()`.
 ```
 agent person 10 {
     property x = ...;